 Aligning Puerto Rico's concentrated poverty populations with the current risk-based needs assessment to ensure agreement between "high risk" areas and PR-RECAPS requires a shift from impoverished percentages by tract to impoverished density counts (per hexagonal grid).
 As previously discussed, high percentages of a specific vulnerability/protected class characteristic at a census tract level are not a guarantee of high numbers (population counts) for those areas.
 This discrepancy can be seen when visualizing descriptive statistics for Puerto Rico's U.S. Census derived ethnically and racially concentrated areas of poverty (Figure 93).
 Here, if population totals increased along with percentage impoverished by census tract the blue bars would be increasing in height from left (areas with lower percentages) to right (areas with higher percentages of impoverished Hispanic populations).
-However, as we can see in both Figure 93 A (Impoverished Hispanic Populations) and Figure 93 B (Impoverished Non-White Populations), most impoverished people are situated in areas with medium and low poverty percentages, respectively.
+However, as we can see in both Error!
+Reference source not found.
+A (Impoverished Hispanic Populations) and Error!
+Reference source not found.
+B (Impoverished Non-White Populations), most impoverished people are situated in areas with medium and low poverty percentages, respectively.
 Considering this fact, aligning data on ethnic and racial poverty with the risk-based needs assessment necessitates a shift from percentages to density.

 Figure 93: Descriptive statistics for A (top): Impoverished Hispanic populations and B (bottom): Impoverished Non-White populations by census tract.
-Source: United States Census, American Community Survey 5-year (2015-2019) estimates - Table S1701.
+Source: United States Census, American Community Survey 5-year (2015-2019) estimates - Table \$1701.

 Translating impoverished poverty counts by census tract to the 0.5 mile hexagonal grid requires implementation of several geospatial analytic procedures.
-First, the total count of impoverished Hispanic populations and impoverished Non-White populations was converted into a random set of "points" laid out across each census tract (Figure 94).
+First, the total count of impoverished Hispanic populations and impoverished Non-White populations was converted into a random set of "points" laid out across each census tract (Error!
+R eference source not found.).
 The resulting dataset has the exact number of points in each tract as the impoverished Hispanic or Non-White population.